MinecraftServerControl/MinecraftServerControl.github.io/docs/mscs/adjusting-world-server-properties.md

 have no defaults).
 You can change any of the properties to your liking (including defaults) by adding them to the `mscs.defaults` file or editing them if they are already in the file.

+    # Location of the mscs files.
     mscs-location=/opt/mscs

+    # Location of world files.
     mscs-worlds-location=/opt/mscs/worlds

+    # URL to download the version_manifest.json file.
     mscs-versions-url=https://launchermeta.mojang.com/mc/game/version_manifest.json

+    # Location of the version_manifest.json file.
     mscs-versions-json=/opt/mscs/version_manifest.json

+    # Length in minutes to keep the version_manifest.json file before updating.
     mscs-versions-duration=30

+    # Length in minutes to keep lock files before removing.
     mscs-lockfile-duration=1440

+    # Default world name.
     mscs-default-world=world

+    # Default Port.
     mscs-default-port=25565

+    # Default IP address.
     mscs-default-ip=

+    # Default version type (release or snapshot).
     mscs-default-version-type=release

+    # Default version of the client software.
     mscs-default-client-version=$CURRENT_VERSION

+    # Default .jar file for the client software.
     mscs-default-client-jar=$CLIENT_VERSION.jar

+    # Default download URL for the client software.
     mscs-default-client-url=

+    # Default download URL for the client software.
     mscs-default-client-location=/opt/mscs/.minecraft/versions/$CLIENT_VERSION

+    # Default version of the server software.
     mscs-default-server-version=$CURRENT_VERSION

+    # Default arguments for the JVM.
     mscs-default-jvm-args=

+    # Default .jar file for the server software.
     mscs-default-server-jar=minecraft_server.$SERVER_VERSION.jar

+    # Default download URL for the server software.
     mscs-default-server-url=

+    # Default arguments for a world server.
     mscs-default-server-args=nogui

+    # Default initial amount of memory for a world server.
     mscs-default-initial-memory=128M

+    # Default maximum amount of memory for a world server.
     mscs-default-maximum-memory=2048M

+    # Default location of the server .jar file.
     mscs-default-server-location=/opt/mscs/server

+    # Default command to run for a world server.
     mscs-default-server-command=$JAVA -Xms$INITIAL_MEMORY -Xmx$MAXIMUM_MEMORY -jar $SERVER_LOCATION/$SERVER_JAR $SERVER_ARGS

+    # Location to store backup files.
     mscs-backup-location=/opt/mscs/backups

+    # Location of the backup log file.
     mscs-backup-log=/opt/mscs/backups/backup.log

+    # Length in days that backups survive.
+A value less than 1 disables backup deletion.
     mscs-backup-duration=15

+    # Length in days that logs survive.
+A value less than 1 disables log deletion.
     mscs-log-duration=15

+    # Properties to return for detailed listings.
     mscs-detailed-listing=motd server-ip server-port max-players level-type online-mode

+    # Enable the mirror option by default for worlds.
+    # 0 = disabled (default), 1 = enabled.
     mscs-enable-mirror=0

+    # Default path for the mirror files.
     mscs-mirror-path=/dev/shm/mscs

+    # Location of Overviewer.
     mscs-overviewer-bin=/usr/bin/overviewer.py

+    # URL for Overviewer.
     mscs-overviewer-url=http://overviewer.org

+    # Location of Overviewer generated map files.
     mscs-maps-location=/opt/mscs/maps

+    # URL for accessing Overviewer generated maps.
     mscs-maps-url=http://minecraft.server.com/maps

 The following variables may be used in some of the above properties: